Table of Contents

 Risk Factors for Varicose Veins

-There are a number of factors that can increase your risk of developing varicose veins.
+Several factors can increase your risk of developing varicose veins.
 These include age, pregnancy, obesity, and a sedentary lifestyle.
 If you have any of these risk factors, it’s important to talk to your doctor about ways to prevent or reduce your risk.

 If you have a family history of varicose veins, you may be at an increased risk of developing the condition.
 This is because genetics can play a role in the development of this condition.